-From Mahalaya day the four-day grand Durga Puja countdown begins.
-In Hindu tradition from New Moon to Full Moon of Bhadra, the fifteen days period is known as the Goddess Period or Devi Paksha.
+Saptasati – the holy book of puja procedure of Devi; has explained certain interesting facts about Goddess Durga and the rituals to be followed during Navratri.
+From Mahalaya day the grand Durga Puja countdown begins.
+In Hindu tradition from the New Moon to the Full Moon of Bhadra, the fifteen days period is known as the Goddess Period or Devi Paksha.
 In this period Hindus believe, is the best time to do any sacred work.

 Traditionally Durga Puja used to be practiced during springtime by King Suratha.
 That is why it is also known as Basanti Puja.
 According to Purana on this day Lord Rama worshipped Devi Durga before departing for Lanka to kill the demon Ravana.
-Lord Rama worshipped Devi Durga in the autumn state (the tithi of shasthi) – where all the Gods and Goddesses are asleep; that is why it is also known as Untimely Worshipping or Akaal ‘Bodhan’.
+Lord Rama worshipped Devi Durga in the autumn state (Shashti tithi) – where all the Gods and Goddesses are asleep; that is why it is also known as Untimely Worshipping or Akaal ‘Bodhan’.
 He performed this puja as he needed the help of the Goddess – the power she possessed.

-There’s another major Hindu ritual which is observed during this period that is Pitru Paksha as this is the time when Pitras arise.
+There’s another major Hindu ritual that is observed during this period that is Pitru Paksha as this is the time when Pitras arise.
 It is not just the Pitras who get satisfied during this time but also other living things starting from an ameba to trees get satisfaction.

 Lord Rama had performed this Maha Puja in Shasthi Tithi during the evening to awaken the power.

-- Navratri Day 1: September 21, 2017 (Thursday) – Shailputri Puja
+- Navratri Day 1: (Pratipada)- Thursday, 07 October 2021 – Ghatsthapana, Shailputri Puja

-- Navratri Day 3: September 23, 2017 (Saturday) – Chandraghanta Puja
+- Navratri Day 3: (Tritiya) – Saturday, 09 October 2021 – Chandraghanta Puja

-- Navratri Day 4: September 24, 2017 (Sunday) – Kushmanda Puja
+- Navratri Day 4: (Chaturthi) – Saturday, 09 October 2021 – Kushmanda Puja